DataSF/datasf.github.io/academy/_posts/2016-03-11-intro-to-tableau.md

 ## About This Course

 This classroom based workshop is the first in a series of workshops on Tableau offered by the Data Academy.
-Tableau Public is a free data visualization software that allows you to quickly create charts, maps, and dashboards with interactive filtering and drill-down capabilities.&nbsp;
+Tableau Public is a free data visualization software that allows you to quickly create charts, maps, and dashboards with interactive filtering and drill-down capabilities.

 ## What You’ll Learn In This Course